kylerobertduncan/randEncGen/readme.md

 *as per single monster*
 - [ ] Get CR closest to adjusted XP for encounter *(take higher if no more than 10% above?)*
 > e.g. 75 * 1.1 = 82.5 (max), CR1/2 = 100, CR1/4 = 50; choose CR1/4
-- [ ] Request to D&D API for creatures of selected CR
+- [x] Request to D&D API for creatures of selected CR
 - [ ] Choose one creature at random from that collection
 - [ ] Display to page with count (e.g.: 6) *(with link to data)*

+## Stretch Goals
+- [x] choose single, group or horde of monsters
+> group = 2/3 number of party, horde = 1.5 number of party ??
+- [x] choose easy, medium, hard or deadly
+> option for higher levels, either maximum recommended (1/3 of daily) or daily budget
+- [ ] choose 'skew' to easier or deadlier
+> easier skew would choose the highest difficulty below the suggested XP, deadlier would choose the lowest difficulty above the suggested XP
+- [ ] combine players at different levels
+- [ ] filter monsters by creature type
+- [ ] filter monsters by environment